 EcoVivarium was formed in 2009 as a nonprofit mobile education service featuring rescued and donated reptiles, amphibians, and arthropods.
-We traveled throughout Southern California introducing schools, field study groups, scouts, and communities to our Ambassador Animals.
+We traveled throughout Southern California, introducing schools, field study groups, scouts, and communities to our Ambassador Animals.
 The animals provide a

 contextual link to the subject matter and spark a real excitement for learning!
-As word spread, we received numerous inquiries for students to come in as interns and to begin offering field trips for schools, scouts, and the general public.
+As word spread, we received numerous inquiries for students to come in as interns and begin offering field trips for schools, scouts, and the general public.

 In 2015, we secured our first public venue in downtown Escondido.
 We launched the EcoVivarium Living Museum with regular public hours, field trips, STEAM Lab programs, and hands-on learning opportunities for private groups, volunteers, and interns.